GaZaTu/x11-emoji-picker/README.md

 - `F2` => show list of all emojis (if you press this while searching, the view will jump to the currently selected emoji aswell)
 - `F4` => close emoji picker and open settings file
 - `Tab` => toggle between `F1` and `F2`

+### AppImage

+*Disclaimer: Running the AppImage directly is slow AF (about 1 sec on my machine instead of 0.1 sec).*

+I recommend running it (in the keybind) using the following command instead:

+`NO_CLEANUP=true path/to/emoji-picker-*.AppImage --appimage-extract-and-run`

+*Note: This is much faster because it extracts itself to `/tmp` which makes subsequent runs have almost the same performance as if you ran the executable directly.*

 ### Settings